Santiago–Rosalía de Castro Airport: History

 The airport was set up by a group of aviation enthusiasts in October 1932 and two months directors were chosen to select where the airport was going to be built.
 In 1935 construction work started at the airport where two years later on 27 September 1937 the first scheduled flight from Santiago de Compostela took place.
-After the Spanish Civil war, political prisoners (who were held in the concentration camp of Lavacolla) were forced to work in the construction of the airport.
+After the Spanish Civil war, political prisoners held in the concentration camp of Lavacolla were forced to work in the construction of the airport.

 In 1969 a new terminal was built at the airport.
 It later underwent several expansions, including a remodeling in 1993.

 In June 1980, Iberia launched a seasonal flight to New York City on a Boeing 747.
 This was Santiago de Compostela's first transatlantic route.
 Four months later, Viasa added non-stop service to Caracas using McDonnell Douglas DC-10s.
-In 1981, a cargo terminal was built, giving the airport capacity to handle cargo flights.Viasa shut down in 1997, but Avensa resurrected the route to Caracas in March 1999.
-United will resume intercontinental flights to the Americas with a new route to Newark starting in May 2026.
+In 1981, a cargo terminal was built, giving the airport capacity to handle cargo flights.
+Viasa shut down in 1997, but Avensa reinstated the route to Caracas in March 1999.
+United resumed intercontinental flights to the Americas with a new route to Newark that started in May 2026.

 On 13 October 2011, a new passenger terminal opened at the airport.

+On 23 April 2026 through 27 May 2026 the airport was closed to all air traffic for major runway renovation.

 Terminal

 The airport currently has one operating terminal.
 The old terminal at Santiago de Compostela airport opened in 1969 and was often expanded.
 The old terminal closed on the night of 13 October 2011 when operations transferred to the new terminal.

 The new terminal at Santiago de Compostela Airport officially opened on 13 October 2011 and passenger operations transferred there the following day.
 It is adjacent to the old terminal and has a size of 74,000 sq m.
-It has 22 check-in desks, 3 security checkpoints, 4 baggage carousels, and 13 gates of which 5 have airbridges.
-The baggage hall is split into two zones, one for Schengen flights and one for Non-Schengen.
+It has 22 check-in desks, three security checkpoints, four baggage carousels, and 13 gates of which five have jet bridges.
+The baggage hall is split into two zones, one for Schengen Area flights and one for non-Schengen.
 It can handle as many as 4 million passengers per year.
 The terminal is due to be expanded in the future.
-This includes adding another five airbridges to five of the current gates as well as three more baggage carousels and an expanded shopping area.
+This includes adding another five jet bridges to five of the current gates, as well as three more baggage carousels and an expanded shopping area.